H2020-OpenModel/ontologies/README.md

 Success story 3 application ontology
 ------------------------------------
-The [success story 3 application ontology] is a simple open application ontology describing the workflow in OpenModel [Success Story 3].
+The [success story 3 application ontology] is a simple open application ontology describing inputs and outputs of models to be used  in OpenModel [Success Story 3].